johnvictorfs/vscode-python-tweaks/README.md

 ## Settings

-* `python-tweaks.autoCompleteFString`: Enable/Disable automatically converting strings to f-string when curly braces are used inside one
+- `python-tweaks.autoCompleteFString`: Enable/Disable automatically converting strings to f-string when curly braces are used inside one

----

-## Release Notes

-### 0.0.1

-- Initial release (alpha)